G6EJD/ESP32-e-Paper-Weather-Display/README.md

 The examples have been updated to include LAT and LON variables in the credentials file and the associate API Call in Common.h has been modified to use the new format.
 This is the new format:
 https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}

+ALSO NOTE: Most of the API 2.5 calls will still function, only those to the ONECALL variant will fail from June 2024
 #############

 ### FONTS ###